autoselff/YUME/README.md

 The latest version of YUME is **0.0.2**, which introduces:
 - Easy window mode switching
 - Scaling of objects such as `TexSquare` to ensure that textures do not lose their scale and properties regardless of the resolution.

-I invite you to help with the development of the ultimate engine for 2D games,

 ---

 ### Resources